hirokiky/uiro/docs/views.rst

 Testing views without decorators
 --------------------------------

-An Unit test should test target logic without any other things.
+On Unit testing, you should test target logic without any other things.
 View methods must be applied view_config decorator, so It seems that it is difficult to test views without any decorators.